 Overall, Antigua is a great retirement location for those who don’t mind spending a little extra for a more luxurious beach life.
 The country’s capital city of St. John’s offers a wealth of shopping for an upscale market, and the rest of what you’ll find will include activities such as hiking, bicycling, snorkeling, sailing, horseback riding, fishing, kayaking, and bird watching.
 That’s all in addition to a prominent expat population where you are sure to meet many like-minded individuals.

-Want more information about working abroad in Antigua?
-Contact us below:
+Want more information about retiring in Antigua?
+Contact us HERE

 Like Our Articles?